bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 Program needs to be able to detect several standard DRAW situations
 - 3 move repetitions (DONE)
 - insufficient material (DONE)

+##### Story 0003-02 Separate Player Choice
+In preparation for chess engine vs chess engine play in the future, add ability for each player to specify whether they are human or computer, and then add to controls the ability for each player to specify which computer engine they will use (if they are a computer player).

 ##### Story 0002-01 perft D1 data
 Create infrastructure needed to build perft D1 files that be used for manually testing PertyFish